 Welcome to the Louisville Chapter of Americans United for the Separation of Church and State

-We typically meet once a month to discuss responses to issues related to the Separation of Church and State.
-All gifts are tax deductible except for eighteen dollars which pays for the 12 issues of our Journal Church and State published in D.C. by our national office, but delivered to your home.
+We meet once a month to discuss responses to issues related to the Separation of Church and State.
+All gifts are tax deductible except for member dues.
 We are non-sectarian and non-partisan, which means we endorse no candidates for national or state offices and we are aligned with no particular religious organization.
 Our special purpose is to defend the First Amendment concern that “Congress shall make no law respecting an establishment of religion nor prohibiting the free exercise thereof.”
 Thomas Jefferson saw this statement as creating a “Wall” between church and state, as he said in a letter to the Danbury Baptists.